dmvaldman/dmvaldman.github.io/_posts/2015-03-12-trekking-in-myanmar.markdown

 layout: post
 title: "Trekking in Myanmar"
 date: 2015-03-12
-excerpt: "A three day trek in the Shan hill tribes of Myanmar."
+excerpt: "A three-day trek in the Shan hill tribes of Myanmar"
 image: myanmar/myanmar_banner_16_9.jpg
 tags: [travel]
 ---